rehive/docs-portal/content/platform/core-resources/introduction.md

 weight: 1
 ---

-The Rehive platform provides a wide range of resources to make development of financial technology easier.
+The Rehive platform provides a wide range of resources that make it easier to develop financial technology solutions.
 A total of five core resources are pivotal to using the platform.
 These resources are:

 1. Companies
 2. Users